Joan Littlewood

-Joan Maud Littlewood (6 October 1914 – 20 September 2002) was an English theatre director who trained at the Royal Academy of Dramatic Art, and is best known for her work in developing the Theatre Workshop.
-She has been called "The Mother of Modern Theatre".
-Her production of Oh, What a Lovely War! in 1963 was one of her more influential pieces.
+Joan Maud Littlewood (6 October 1914 – 20 September 2002) was an English pioneering theatre director, who has been referred to as "The Mother of Modern Theatre", she trained at the Royal Academy of Dramatic Art and is best known for her work in developing the Theatre Workshop Her production of Oh, What a Lovely War! in 1963 was one of her more influential pieces.

 Littlewood and her company lived and slept in the Theatre Royal while it was restored.
 Productions of The Alchemist and Richard II, the latter starring Harry H. Corbett in the title role, established the reputation of the company.

-She also conceived and developed the concept of the Fun Palace in collaboration with architect Cedric Price, an experimental model of a participatory social environment that, although never realized, has become an important influence in the architecture of the 20th and 21st centuries.
+She also conceived and developed the concept of the Fun Palace, in collaboration with architect Cedric Price.

 Miss Littlewood, a musical written about Littlewood by Sam Kenyon, was performed by the Royal Shakespeare Company in 2018.

 Early years

 Littlewood was born in Stockwell, London, and was educated at La Retraite Convent School in Clapham Park.
 She trained as an actress at RADA, but left after an unhappy start and moved to Manchester in 1934, where she met folksinger Jimmie Miller, who later became known as Ewan MacColl.
 After joining his troupe, Theatre of Action, Littlewood and Miller soon were married.
 After a brief move to London, they returned to Manchester and set up the Theatre Union in 1936.